readthedocs/readthedocs.org/docs/user/addons.rst

 :doc:`Flyout </flyout-menu>`
     easily switch between versions and translations

-:doc:`Non-stable notification </notifications>`
+:doc:`Non-stable notification </versions>`
     notify readers that they are reading docs from a non stable release

-:doc:`Latest version notification </notifications>`
+:doc:`Latest version notification </versions>`
-    notify readers that they are reading docs from an older version
+    notify readers that they are reading docs from a development version

 :doc:`Search as you type </server-side-search/index>`
     get search results faster